sjanhunen/dokimazo/papers/one-question.rst

 In the Sermon on the Mount in Matthew 5, Christ focuses on the importance of the heart in a series of contrasts where He says "you have heard it said" in the law, "but I say unto you".
 For example:

 - You have heard it said, "don't murder".
-But anyone who is anngry without cause will be treated as if they had murdered.
+But anyone who is angry without cause will be treated as if they had murdered.
-- You have heard it said, "don't commit adultry".
-But anyone who lusts has committed adultry in their heart.
+- You have heard it said, "don't commit adultery".
+But anyone who lusts has committed adultery in their heart.
 - And so on

 The Pharisees, in their attempt to not break the law of God, added layer upon layer of protection around the law until it became almost unrecognizable.
 But none of this dealt with the source of the problem.
 Actually, the fact that so many layers were required to achieve a form out outward conformance is actually a testament to just how bad the problem was.
 Christ came to deal with the problem at its source.
 If the problem is deal with at the source, the law will be naturally fulfilled without effort.
 And none of the extra layers will be required.